DeVry University Celebrates Its Student Athletes for Their Olympic Achievements

 - Anders Johnson, business administration, 9th in men’s large hill ski jump

-- Aidan Kelly, justice administration, 24th in men’s singles luge
+- Aidan Kelly, 24th in men’s singles luge

 - Christopher Mazdzer, business administration, 13th in men’s singles luge

 - Matthew Mortensen, communication, 14th in men’s doubles luge

 - Christian Niccum, business administration, 11th in men’s doubles luge

 - Johnny Quinn, MBA, 12th in men’s four-man bobsled

 - Sara Studebaker, MBA, 7th in women's biathlon 4x6km relay

 - Marco Sullivan, business administration, 30th in men’s alpine downhill